 Does your special event deserve special coverage in California Riding Magazine’s What’s Happening Event Calendar?
 If so, let us know and don’t forget a photo.
 Send it all to email@example.com, or call her at 949-644-2165.

 Our deadline is the first of the month for the following month’s issue.
-Please submit your events by January 1st for the February issue.
+Please submit your events by May 1st for the June issue.
 It’s the place to be and it’s free!